Information for Prospective Students

 - Non-refundable application fee.

-- Official TOEFL scores from ETS for international students whose native language is not English and who have not earned a bachelor or master's degree from an anglophone univerisity (American, Canadian, British, or Australian).
-Departmental minimum scores are 550 (paper), 213 (computer), and 90 (internet).
+- Official TOEFL or IELTS scores for international students whose native language is not English and who have not earned a bachelor or master's degree from an anglophone university (American, Canadian, British, or Australian).
+Departmental minimum scores are the same as that of the Graduate School: 550 (paper), 213 (computer), and 90 (internet) for TOEFL, or overall 6.5 for IELTS.
+TOEFL scores of 20 or greater in Listening, Writing, Speaking, and Reading subsections are required.

 - Copy of transcripts of your undergraduate and graduate (if applicable) studies.
 You must upload a scanned copy of your official transcripts at the time you apply for admissions.
 If you are admitted to Virginia Tech, you must provide an official paper copy of your transcripts when you come to campus.